 - 3 small turnips, peeled and cut into large pieces

-- Melt bacon fat (or other cooking fat) over medium-high heat in a large heavy pot (or you can use a Dutch oven).
+- Melt bacon fat (or your choice of cooking fat) over medium-high heat in a large heavy pot (or you can use a Dutch oven).

-- Sprinkle the oxtails with salt and pepper; add them to the pot and sear them on all sides, working in batches, if necessary.
-Remove them from the pot and transfer them to a plate to set aside.
+- Season the oxtails with salt and pepper, add them to the pot and sear them on all sides (working in batches, if necessary).
+Remove each as it finishes and transfer them to a plate to set aside.

 - Reduce the heat to medium-low and add the diced onion, carrots and celery.
 Cook stirring frequently until the onions are soft (about 5 minutes).